LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/many-to-many/README.md

 If this list is empty, we can go ahead and create a new relationship.
 Create a new `CheeseMenu` with the ID values in the ViewModel, add it to the corresponding `DbSet` in `context`, and save your changes.

 <aside class="aside-warning" markdown="1">
 In the lesson video for this project, the code queries for the actual `Cheese` and `Menu` objects represented by the given IDs.
-This is unnecessary, since if we have the IDs and save to the database, EF Core will be able to pull the correct objects in the future, which are already stored in their respective tables.
+This is unnecessary, since if we have the IDs and save to the database, EF Core will be able to pull the correct objects since they are already stored in their respective tables.
 </aside>

-To finish this handler, redirect to the URL corresponding to the full menu view for this menu.
+To finish this handler, let's display the menu that we just added an item to.
+Redirect to the URL corresponding to the full menu view for this menu.
 This was created above, and we leave it to you to figure out the correct redirect URL.
 Note that in the case that the relationship between the given `Cheese` and `Menu` already exists, we don't do anything other than redirect back to the menu.

 ## Test!